fetz-selby/basic-chat-app/README.md

 ## Recommended Improvements / Suggestions

 API response should return latest entries first(Stack DS), and the API should support pagination.
-Also, if the API supports websockets, we could use that to get the latest messages without having to poll from the API.
+Also, if the API supports websockets, we could use that to get the latest messages without having to pull from the API.

 ## TODO